adoptium/temurin-build/README.md

 --use-jep319-certs
 Use certs defined in JEP319 in Java 8/9.
 This will increase the volume of traffic downloaded, however will provide an upto date ca cert list.

--v, --build-variant <variant_name>
-specify a OpenJDK build variant, e.g. openj9.
-For reference, the default variant is hotspot and does not need to be specified.

 -v, --version
 specify the OpenJDK version to build e.g. jdk8u.
 Left for backwards compatibility.